 Could all these stories springing from the mouths of God-only-knows be part of an extensive disinformation campaign?
 Originally used as a tactical strategy by the KGB, disinformation was actively used in Soviet political warfare.
 A vital part of any deception campaign is deliberately spreading a hoax to confuse, which in turn causes chaos.
 The storyline then becomes so mystifying as to be unintelligible to the average citizen.
 Could Western intelligence sources have adopted this methodology in the Spygate/Obamagate/Russiagate affair?

-That just might be a key question as the American public tries to separate fact from fiction during this blitzkrieg of anonymous information.We value your comments!
-Please weigh in on our comment section below.
+That just might be a key question as the American public tries to separate fact from fiction during this blitzkrieg of anonymous information.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com